kudchikarsk/adapter-design-pattern-in-csharp/README.md

 # Adapter Pattern In C# Demo

-This solution is a part of post [Adapter Design Pattern In C#](https://kudchikarsk.com/adapter-design-pattern-in-csharp/)
+This solution is a part of my blog post [Adapter Design Pattern In C#](https://kudchikarsk.com/adapter-design-pattern-in-csharp/)

 Solution contains various Windows Forms App / Console App Project for different Publisher-Subscriber Design Pattern concepts in C#.